jenngra505/Ikemen-GO/README.md

 # Ikemen GO Sicko's mod

 Ikemen GO is an open source fighting game engine that supports resources from the [M.U.G.E.N](https://en.wikipedia.org/wiki/Mugen_(game_engine)) engine, written in Google’s programming language, [Go](https://go.dev/).
 It is a complete rewrite of a prior engine known simply as Ikemen.
 This is a fork that aims for retrocompatibility with Mugen even if it's unreasonable.
+At the moment, the build compiles but the code to emulate the bugs is preliminary and results are no different from unmodified IKEMEN.

 ## Features
 Ikemen GO aims for backwards-compatibility on par with M.U.G.E.N version 1.1 Beta, while simultaneously expanding on its features in a variety of ways.